California WARN Act Compliance Checker

-This scanner performs automated pattern matching against California Labor Code § 1401(c) requirements.
+Note: This scanner performs automated pattern matching against statutory requirements.
 Results are informational and do not constitute legal advice.
-Non-compliance may result in statutory penalties.
+Always consult employment counsel before filing.

 Generate SB 617 Compliant Notice